MarkusDanilow/MadBuilder/README.md

 # MadBuilder

 MadBuilder is a powerful YAML-driven generator for creating consistent data entities and DTOs across multiple programming languages and frameworks.
+It's written in TypeScript.
+But it's supposed to support a huge range of languages in the future.
+So it comes with a shell script that you can execute to generate your model files from a bunch of different tech-stacks.
+You could also automate the model generation if you like.

 ## Features